arpastrana/cem_dataset/README.md

 3. Take a bridge example from the catalog stored as a `pdf` in under `bridges/bridge_catalog.pdf` in this repository and form-find it with `compas_cem` for grasshopper.
 Every example typology in the catalog is considered a unique bridge **family** with a unique name.
 We are interested in building parametric variations of **2d** and **3d** versions of the **topology diagram** of each family.
 Have a look at the next section for a more detailed explanation.

-### Deliverables: Data for a bridge family
+### Deliverables: Data for a bridge type

-To give you an example of what the folder structure of each bridge family should look like and what data files it should contain, have a look at the `zermattA` folder under `bridges/zermattA`.
+To give you an example of what the folder structure of each bridge type should look like and what data files it should contain, have a look at the `zermattA` folder under `bridges/zermatt`.

 Summarizing, this is what we are expecting for the folder structure:

    ```
-   bridges
+   bridge_type
+   |--|bridge_type.png
    |--family_name
-   |--|--family_name.png
    |--|--2d
    |--|--|--family_name_2d.ghx
    |--|--|--form_2d_1.pdf